-331 This requirement is achieved by changing the Operating Mode Selection from ROM Booting mode to FLASH Booting mode and then locking the Operating Mode.
+This requirement is achieved by changing the Operating Mode Selection from ROM Booting mode to Flash Booting mode and then locking the Operating Mode.
+The Bootloader is only supported in ROM Booting mode.
+In Flash Booting mode, the Bootloader doesn't operate.
 If the chip is locked in FLASH booting mode, the TSF prevents deploying the Loader functionality.
 The Bootloader is then disabled and user cannot change the TOE Booting mode any more after the locking.

-SFR20: Trusted path (FTP\TRP.1)
+SFR20: Inter-TSF trusted channel (FTP\ITC.1)

-332 This requirement is achieved by processing the Authentication sequence.
-This channel is only logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from modification.
+This requirement is achieved by processing the Authentication sequence.
+This channel is only distinct from other communication channels and provides assured identification for its end points and protection of the channel data from modification or disclosure.